cyber-null/wallpaper/README.md

 # wallpaper
-Hi this repo its for wallpaper that i use
+Hi this repo its for wallpapers that i use

 `sorry for my bad english :)`